MetalDetectorRocks/metal-detector-blog/README.md

 ## Hugo

 The blog uses [Hugo](https://gohugo.io/).
-Hugo is a static site generators.
+Hugo is a static site generator.

 ### Installation

-On macOS, the best way to install Hugo is via `brew`.
+On macOS, the best way to install Hugo is via `brew install hugo`.
 Please see [here](https://gohugo.io/getting-started/installing/) for other possibilities.

 ### Theme